j624364/asca-rust/doc-cli.md

 ### Config file (.asca)
 See the [sequences section](#the-config-file) for more info.

-## Converting between file formats

 ## Sequences
 The seq command allows for whole language families to be defined as a project within a `.asca` file and ran at once.
 This lets you create a pipeline from parent to daughter languages, generating an output lexicon at each stage.

-For an example project, see the indo-european example folder [here](./examples/indo-european/).
+For an example project, see the indo-european example folder [here](./examples/indo-european/germanic).

 ### The Config File